dskemp/courtdata/content/cases/ot2014/14-103/index.md

 - attorney’s fees
 summary: "Section § 330(a)(1) of the Bankruptcy Code, which permits bankruptcy courts to “award . . . reasonable compensation for actual, necessary services rendered by” § 327(a) professionals, does not permit bankruptcy courts to award attorney’s fees for work performed defending fee applications."
 ---
+Section § 330(a)(1) of the Bankruptcy Code, which permits bankruptcy courts to “award . . . reasonable compensation for actual, necessary services rendered by” § 327(a) professionals, does not permit bankruptcy courts to award attorney’s fees for work performed defending fee applications.